DIAL Integration (Fire TV)

 For more information about the open DIAL protocol and to register your app with the DIAL service, see the DIAL website.

 In the simplest case (launch-only), DIAL functionality does not require any changes to your Amazon Fire TV app's code, but you do need to modify your app's manifest and resources to indicate support for DIAL and to accept launch intents.
 An example of this core, launch-only interaction is illustrated in the following diagram:

 In most cases, though, you will also want to modify your first-screen (Fire TV) app’s code to process DIAL launch parameters (e.g. deep-links) and to provide feedback to the DIAL server's

 In general, the following five steps should be followed to leverage most DIAL features and provide the best customer experience:

 - Register your Fire TV app with the DIAL registry.
 See About the Registry for details.

 - In your Fire TV app, modify the Android manifest to support DIAL.
-See Modify your Android Manifest.
+See Step A: Modify your Android Manifest.

 There are two changes you must make to your Android manifest (

 AndroidManifest.xml) to support DIAL: